 Trillium Therapeutics (TRIL) Receives a Rating Update from a Top Analyst

-JonesTrading analyst Soumit Roy reiterated a Buy rating on Trillium Therapeutics (TRIL) today and set a price target of $25.00.
-The company’s shares closed last Friday at $10.70.
+H.C.
+Wainwright analyst Swayampakula Ramakanth reiterated a Buy rating on Trillium Therapeutics (TRIL) today and set a price target of $22.00.
+The company’s shares closed last Friday at $11.06.

-According to TipRanks.com, Roy is a top 100 analyst with an average return of 58.3% and a 54.8% success rate.
-Roy covers the Healthcare sector, focusing on stocks such as Deciphera Pharmaceuticals, Monopar Therapeutics Inc, and Actinium Pharmaceuticals.
+According to TipRanks.com, Ramakanth is a top 100 analyst with an average return of 42.8% and a 55.4% success rate.
+Ramakanth covers the Healthcare sector, focusing on stocks such as Diffusion Pharmaceuticals, Cellectar Biosciences, and Harpoon Therapeutics.

-Currently, the analyst consensus on Trillium Therapeutics is a Moderate Buy with an average price target of $25.00.
+Currently, the analyst consensus on Trillium Therapeutics is a Moderate Buy with an average price target of $23.50, a 121.9% upside from current levels.
+In a report issued on March 19, JonesTrading also reiterated a Buy rating on the stock with a $25.00 price target.

 See today’s analyst top recommended stocks >>

-Based on Trillium Therapeutics’ latest earnings release for the quarter ending September 30, the company reported a quarterly GAAP net loss of $50.53 million.
-In comparison, last year the company earned revenue of $99K and had a GAAP net loss of $9.54 million.
+Based on Trillium Therapeutics’ latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $33K and net profit of $114 million.
+In comparison, last year the company had a GAAP net loss of $15.66 million.

 Based on the recent corporate insider activity of 31 insiders, corporate insider sentiment is negative on the stock.
 This means that over the past quarter there has been an increase of insiders selling their shares of TRIL in relation to earlier this year.